 I use a magnet to remove the collet halves.

-Then I slacken the springs, remove the compressor and disassemble the valve train.
-The spring assembly has a top retainer that squeezes the collet halves together, the spring and a bottom cup that centers the spring around the valve stem.
+Then I slacken the springs, remove the valve spring compressor and disassemble the valve train.
+The spring assembly has a top retainer that squeezes the collet halves together, a valve spring and a bottom cup that centers the spring around the valve stem.

 Inspect Valve Stem Height.